Azabbaremys

 Azabbaremys is an extinct genus of bothremydid pleurodiran turtle that was discovered in the Teberemt Formation of Mali.
 It was described in 2001, based on a skull that had been recovered in an expedition in 1981.
 The genus consists solely of the type species Azabbaremys moragjonesi.
 The genus name is derived from Azabbar, a monster in Tamasheq folk stories.
 The species is named for Morag Jones, a research student who participated in the discovery of the specimen and died in the expedition.
 Azabbaremys is most closely related to another Paleocene side-necked turtle, Acleistochelys.

 Description

 The holotype of Azabbaremys is a nearly complete skull, completely lacking the lower jaw.
 The skull has a median length of 145.5 mm from the premaxilla to condyle and a maximum width of 164.3 mm.
 The skull measures 67.1 mm in height from the condyle to the top of the skull roof.
-The triturating surface, the cutting or grinding surface of the jaws, is rugose, having been formed by a series of rough corrugations shaped like small teeth, unlike the smooth triturating surfaces seen in other bothremydids such as Nigeremys and Taphorsphys.
+The triturating surface, the cutting or grinding surface of the jaws, is rugose, having been formed by a series of rough corrugations shaped like small teeth, unlike the smooth triturating surfaces seen in other bothremydids such as Nigeremys and Taphrosphys.